Journal of Cultural Heritage

 The Journal of Cultural Heritage is a bimonthly peer-reviewed academic journal covering all aspects of cultural heritage.
 It was established in 2000 and is published by Elsevier.
 The editor-in-chief is Patrizia Tomasin (Istituto di Chimica Inorganica e delle Superfici, Consiglio Nazionale delle Ricerche).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.955, ranking it 1st out of 83 in Art.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 3.1.